 TablePlus

 Native app with strong Mac support. $89 one-time per device—three laptops means three licenses.
 Fast, clean, and reliable.
 Limited free tier (2 tabs, 2 connections) lets you test before buying.
+For a broader look at mac database software beyond pgAdmin alternatives, see our dedicated comparison.

 DataGrip

 JetBrains' database IDE. $99/year feels expensive until you factor in code completion, refactoring tools, and version control integration.
 Overkill for quick queries; worth it if databases are your primary work.
 See QueryGlow vs DataGrip for a cost comparison.
+Navicat is another premium option — see our Navicat features and pricing breakdown for a full cost analysis.

 HeidiSQL